On the conjugates of Christoffel words: The Sturmian graph revisited

 \begin{corollary} For each natural number $N=0,1,\ldots,q_m-2$ there is a unique path in this graph, starting from the origin, with label $N$. \end{corollary}

 The compact graph is the {\it Sturmian graph} of \cite{EMSV,EFGMS}.
 This will be verified now.

-Call {\it generalized automaton} a directed graph, whose vertices are called {\it states}, whose edges are called {\it transitions} and are labelled by nonempty words, with a distinguished vertex called the {\it initial state}, and a distinguished subset of the vertices, called the {\it set of final states}; the automaton is called {\it deterministic} if for any two edges outgoing from a vertex, their labels have distinct first letters; the generalized automaton is called {\it homogeneous} if for each vertex, the ingoing edges all have the same label.
+We define the notion of {\it generalized automaton}: it is a directed graph, whose vertices are called {\it states}, whose edges are called {\it transitions} and are labelled by nonempty words, with a distinguished vertex called the {\it initial state}, and a distinguished subset of the vertices, called the {\it set of final states}; the automaton is called {\it deterministic} if for any two edges outgoing from a vertex, their labels have distinct first letters; the generalized automaton is called {\it homogeneous} if for each vertex, the incoming edges all have the same label.
 The language recognized by a generalized automaton is the set of words which are labels of some path from the initial state to some final state.

 The compact graph is a deterministic homogeneous generalized automaton.
 Its initial state is the empty word, and each state is final; it recognizes the set of suffixes of $p$, by Corollary \ref{compact}.